ayastaga/calorie-counter/README.md

 ## Features

-- **Add and Track Meals**: Easily input meals or food items with their calorie counts.
+- **Upload your image**: Upload any image of any dish you'd like
-- **Daily Totals**: Track total calories consumed per day.
+- **Count your calories**: Using GEMINI vision, track the total number of calories consumed per day.
-- **Nutrition Awareness**: Users can get a quick glance at their daily caloric intake.
-- **User-Friendly UI**: Responsive and clean design for smooth experience on desktop and mobile.
+- **Find ways to burn off those calories**: Based on the number of calories, get exercises recommended!

 ---

 ## Tech Stack

-- **Frontend**: Built with modern web technologies (e.g., React, Vue, or plain TypeScript/JavaScript depending on your implementation).
-- **Styling**: CSS frameworks or modules—Tailwind CSS, CSS Modules, or pure CSS for clean layout and responsive design.
-- **Backend / API**: Optional API or serverless functions (e.g., via Vercel) for persisting data.
+- **Frontend**: Built using Nextjs with Typescript + ShadCN for the sleek ui design
+- **Backend / API**: Gemini Vision for image detection, Uploadthing for file storage, Redis for key-value caching, Nutritionix for calories API
-- **Deployment Platform**: Hosted on Vercel, enabling seamless global deployment and continuous integration.
+- **Deployment**: Hosted for pre-production on Vercel

 ---

-## Architecture & Workflow

-1. User **enters meals and calorie amounts** via an intuitive interface.
-2. Data is **stored locally** (using browser storage) or **persisted via an API** (if available).
-3. The app **calculates daily calorie totals** dynamically.
-4. Users view their **daily summary and history** anytime.
-5. Deployed live on Vercel for fast access and continuous updates.
+## Future Plans
+- integrate user sign in & account creation
+- allow users to track their history and daily caloric intake with statistics
+  - this might mean using supabase or Postgresql for storing user information

 ---